 Please review the following information for determining your and your dependent's eligibility for coverage.
 For full eligibility rules pertaining to all employees, refer to WAC 182-12-114 (Eligibility) and WAC 182-12-131 (Maintaining Eligibility).

 CWU offers a comprehensive benefits package including medical and dental insurance, retirement and optional savings plans, life and disability insurance.
-For full eligibility rules for all employees see WAC 182-12-114 (Eligibility) and 182-12-131 (Maintaining Eligibility)
+For full eligibility rules for all employees see WAC 182-12-114 (Eligibility) and 182-12-131 (Maintaining Eligibility).

-Generally, positions that last more than six consecutive months and are at least 50% of full-time eligible for benefits.
+Generally, positions that last more than six consecutive months and are at least 50% of full-time are eligible for benefits.
 Coverage begins the first day of the month following the date of hire.
 If the date of hire is the first working day of the month, coverage begins immediately.